What rights do I have during a DUI/DWI stop?

 If you have any questions about DUI/DWI stops, or if you’ve been charged with a DUI or DWI after being stopped at a random checkpoint, The Johnson Firm can help.
 We are here to fight for your rights and help you reduce or eliminate charges.
 You can trust our top team to get you the best results for your case.

-Get your DUI/DWI consultation today by calling 337-427-8961 or send our team a message to get in touch today!
+Get in touch with a Lake Charles DUI/DWI attorney today by calling 337-433-1414 or send our team a message to get in touch today!